miso-lims/walkthroughs/_includes/runs-new.md

 <a name="service" href="#" id="toplink">top</a>

-# 7. Adding Service Records to Sequencers
+# 7. Adding Service Records to Instruments

-Each sequencer can have one or more associated service records.
+Each instrument can have one or more associated service records.

-1. Select _Sequencers_.
+1. Select _Instruments_.
-1. Choose an individual sequencer.
+1. Choose an individual instrument.
 1. Use the blue arrow to expand the _Service Records_ section.
-1. From _Options_, choose _Add Sequencer Record_.
+1. From _Options_, choose _Add Service Record_.
 1. Fill in the form as follows:
   * _Title_: a short description of the work (_e.g._, `Remove gremlin from sequencer`)
   * _Description_: a long description of the work (_e.g._, `A gremlin was found outside of the terrible 80s movie.
 It had developed a taste for polymerase.`)